NanoComp/meep/doc/docs/Introduction.md

 Moreover, since $c=1$ in Meep units, $a$ (or $a/c$) is our unit of *time* as well.
 In particular, the frequency *f* in Meep (corresponding to a time dependence $e^{-i 2\pi f t}$) is specified in units of $c/a$ (or equivalently ω is specified in units of $2\pi c/a$), which is equivalent to specifying *f* as $1/T$: the inverse of the optical period $T$ in units of $a/c$.
 This, in turn, is equivalent to specifying *f* as $a/\lambda$ where λ is the vacuum wavelength.
 A similar scheme is used in [MPB](https://mpb.readthedocs.io).

 For example, suppose we are describing some photonic structure at infrared frequencies, where it is convenient to specify distances in microns.
-Thus, we let $a$ = 1 &#956;m.
-Then, if we want to specify a source corresponding to λ = 1.55 &#956;m, we specify the frequency *f* as 1/1.55 = 0.6452.
+Thus, we let $a$ = 1 μm.
+Then, if we want to specify a source corresponding to λ = 1.55 μm, we specify the frequency *f* as 1/1.55 = 0.6452.
 If we want to run our simulation for 100 periods, we then run it for 155 time units (= 100 / *f*).

 A transmission spectrum, for example, would be a ratio of transmitted to incident intensities, so the units of **E** are irrelevant unless there are [nonlinearities](Units_and_Nonlinearity/).

-The Bloch wavevector (see below) **k** is specified in Cartesian coordinates in units of $2π/a$.
+The Bloch wavevector (see below) **k** is specified in Cartesian coordinates in units of $2\pi/a$.
 This is *different* from MPB: it is equivalent to taking MPB's k-points and transforming them with `reciprocal->cartesian`.

 Boundary Conditions and Symmetries
 ----------------------------------